 The educational philosophy of the PA Program emphasizes the practice of evidence-based, patient-centered medical care in an interprofessional team.
 Our integrated curriculum focuses on epidemiology, pathophysiology and treatment of medical and psychological conditions as well as wellness and disease prevention.
-We have developed an innovative training model that provides opportunities for team-based learning and practice with a wide variety of healthcacre learners and providers.
-The competencies of the BU PA graduate and the educational objectives of the program are based on accreditation Standards established by the ARC-PA and the Competencies of the Physician Assistant Profession.
+We have developed an innovative training model that provides opportunities for team-based learning and practice with a wide variety of healthcare students and providers.
+The competencies of the BU PA graduate (Program Goals) and the educational objectives of the program are derived from the accreditation Standards of the ARC-PA, the Competencies of the Physician Assistant Profession, and our clinical practice experiences.

 Our Program fosters independent student learning, ethical conduct, educational responsibility and professionalism.
 The PA Program faculty and the faculty of the Boston University School of Medicine are devoted to cultivating lifelong learning skills in our students.